Own-Data-Privateer/hoardy-mail/README.md

 That is to say, I don't use OAuth2, which is why `imaparms` does not support OAuth2.

-# Your email will eventually get stolen anyway
+# <span id="stolen-anyway"/>Your emails will eventually get stolen anyway

 Note that [Snowden revelations](https://en.wikipedia.org/wiki/Global_surveillance_disclosures_(2013%E2%80%93present)) mean that Google and US Government store copies of all of your correspondence since 2007-2009 (it depends on your mail provider) even if you delete everything from all the servers.